 This graphic started as a project for a potential journal cover of a paper.
 A similar version of that graphic got published as a homepage banner for the Biophysical Journal in 2019.

-A lazy project, where I used an optical mapped cardiac tissue showing Calcium waves.
-One wave is trapped on an obstacle (black circle) and one wave originates from a pair of electrodes.
+An optical mapped cardiac tissue showing Calcium waves is shown.
+One spiral wave is trapped on an obstacle (black circle) and one target wave originates from a pair of electrodes.